kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 ![CreateBucket Workflow](images/create-bucket.png)

 This workflow describes the automation supporting creating a new (greenfield) backend bucket.
 Accessing this bucket is covered in [Sharing COSI Created Buckets](#sharing-cosi-created-buckets).

-> Note: COSI determines that a request is for an existing bucket when `BucketRequest.bucketInstanceName` is specified.
-How the user knows the `Bucket` instance name is not defined by COSI.
+COSI determines that a request is for an existing bucket when `BucketRequest.bucketInstanceName` is specified.

 Here is the workflow: